Rugby league in New Zealand: National team

 The New Zealand national rugby league team represent New Zealand at rugby league, and are commonly known as the Kiwis, after the native bird of that name.
 They are administered by the New Zealand Rugby League.
 On 22 October 2008, The Kiwis defeated Australia to win their first Rugby League World Cup.
 The team's most recent title came in the 2014 Rugby League Four Nations tournament by beating Australia, which brings their Rugby League Four Nations championships total to two.

 The national team reached the semi-finals of the 2021 Rugby League World Cup where they were knocked out by Australia.
 The Kiwis are currently the number two ranked rugby league nation (as of December 2022).

+Wheelchair Rugby League

+Wheelchair rugby league saw its introduction to New Zealand in November 2024 after the formation of a national side to host two games against Australia.
+The team was formed by New South Wales head coach and Australia assistant coach Edie George, and selected players from the New Zealand wheelchair basketball competitions and New Zealanders playing in Australia.
+The team lost both fixtures, having had only five hours of training prior to the first game.